Home > Blog Posts > Is Solar Worth It? What You Need to Know about Installing Solar Panels this Summer

 The cost of installing a standard rooftop solar system usually varies between $3,000 and $12,000.
 What is the price based on?
 The price of installing solar is usually based on the size of the system and your location.
 It is important to keep in mind that the larger the system is, the more pricey it is going to be to instal.

 The good news is that the Federal Government’s Small Scale Technology Certificate (STC) can subsidise part of the cost of installing solar panels.
 Keep in mind that STC’s can provide a substantial discount off the cost of installing your solar panels, but this will again depend on your location and the size of the solar panel system.
-You can find out more by heading over to their website.

 A general rule of thumb is that the price you should expect to pay for solar installation is $1.40 per watt or $1,400/kW.
 The price per watt will, however, decrease with larger solar systems.